shubham715/Cakephp-ArangoDb-Package/README.md

 class UsersTable extends \ArangoDBClient\Eloquent\Model {

 }
 ?>
 ```
 Thats it.
-Now you can use Test Table of arangodb into controller like below example
+Now you can load model in your controller by using loadModel and use users Table of arangodb into controller like below example

 <a name="cakephp_arangodb_controllers">
 ##Here i am giving some examples that how you can use models in controller